 The Foundation now dedicates about 60 percent of its discretionary grantmaking to programs and initiatives related to 100 Percent Pittsburgh.
 In addition to our competitive grantmaking process, we have also instituted the Small and Mighty grants program, which supports small, community-based organizations that work directly with vulnerable populations in their own neighborhoods, and the Social Justice Fund, which provides operating and project support to organizations fighting systemic racism, injustice and other causes of persistent and intergenerational poverty.

 Through our Critical Needs Alert online giving events, we also enlist the entire Pittsburgh community in making sure that the basic needs—such as food, housing, child care, transportation and physical and mental healthcare needs—are met.
-Since 2013, Critical Needs Alerts have raised $4.9 million from our donors and the public.
+From 2013 to 2020, Critical Needs Alerts have raised $8.45 million from our donors and the public.
 Learn more about Critical Needs Alerts and the organizations it funds.

 - Critical Needs Alert: 2018 totals